Is this your child's symptom?

 - Warmth helps many children relax the anus and release a stool.

 - For straining too long, have your child sit in warm water.

 - You can also put a warm wet cotton ball on the anus.
-Vibrate it side to side to help relax the anus.
+Vibrate it side to side for about 10 seconds to help relax the anus.

 - Help your baby by holding the knees against the chest.
 This is like squatting for your baby.
 This is the natural position for pushing out a stool.
 It's hard to have a stool lying down.